-We’re here to update your will when life events happen including the birth or adoption of children, divorce, death, new business situations, or simply changing your mind on how to distribute your property, cash, or stocks.
+We’re here to update your will when life events happen including the birth or adoption of children, children reaching the age of 18 (adult in eyes of the law), divorce, death, new business situations, or simply changing your mind on how to distribute your property, cash, or stocks.

 We walk you through the process of probating a will—providing you and your family with legal rights to own or sell real estate such as an inherited home, land, automobile, or business.
 This process also transfers cash, stocks, and other assets to you or your family as rightful heirs.
 If you don’t probate a will, you may have problems proving you own inherited property and you may be denied access to cash in bank accounts and more.

 A will is a document that controls the passage of your property upon your death.
 In Texas, there are two basic types of wills – (1) the attested or formal will, which is in writing and is witnessed (by two or more witnesses and signed by a notary) and (2) the holographic will, which is wholly in the testator’s handwriting (or typing) and signed by the testator.
 Generally, the most effective wills are the attested or formal wills.
 Self-proved wills also make the probate process less stressful on family members.